-Detroit Lions make quarterback Matthew Stafford highest paid player in the NFL
+Detroit Lions Make Quarterback Matthew Stafford Highest Paid Player In The NFL

 Stafford also holds basically all of the major team passing records with the exception of wins by a starting quarterback, with his lack of winning being something that he has long been criticized for.
 As a starting quarterback, he is 51-58, three wins away from passing Bobby Layne (53-29-2) for the most in team history.

 Since being fully healthy in 2011, he has led the Lions to three winning seasons, which all led to playoff losses in the wildcard round of the playoffs.
 He has also been maligned by many for his record against winning teams (5-46), especially on the road (1-25).
-However, it is important to remember that in the nine years before he was drafted the Lions had only one winning season and no playoff appearances.
+However, it is important to remember that in the nine years before he was drafted, the Lions had only one winning season and no playoff appearances.

 With Stafford, Carr, and Luck being paid so much money in just over the last year Schefter pointed out that the market for quarterback salary has basically been reset.
 This will naturally mean that salaries for the position are going to skyrocket.

 In the last decade plus, quarterbacks have already seen a large increase in their average pay and the percentage of a team’s salary cap that they are taking up compared to all other positions.
-This means that quarterbacks like Aaron Rodgers, Matt Ryan, Kirk Cousins and others whose contract expire in the next year or two will see more money thrown their way.
+This means that quarterbacks like Aaron Rodgers, Matt Ryan, Kirk Cousins, and others whose contract expire in the next year or two will see more money thrown their way.

 QB salary market being reset, good news for Drew Brees, Aaron Rodgers, Matt Ryan, Kirk Cousins.
 QB salaries about to skyrocket.